hasaanzain/Eataly-AI/README.md

 Eataly AI is a Streamlit-based internal chatbot that helps staff access operational, HR, menu, wine, and procedural information from internal PDF documentation.
 The system uses a Retrieval-Augmented Generation pipeline built with LangChain, Chroma, and OpenAI models.

+All code contained is proprietary and IP of Hasaan Mohsin.

 ---

 ## Features